edgexfoundry/edgex-compose/README.md

     Runs `down` command and removes all stopped containers, all volumes and all networks used by the EdgeX stack.
 Use this command when needing to do a fresh restart.

 - `make get-token`
     For secure mode only.
-Runs commands via docker to generate a new API Gateway token.
+Runs command via docker to generate a new API Gateway token.

 - `make get-consul-acl-token`
   For secure mode only.
-Runs commands via docker to retrieve a Consul Access token.
+Runs command via docker to retrieve a Consul Access token.

 ### Additional compose files